-- Class 8, which allows for 20% CCA includes furniture, appliances, and tools costing \$500 or more per tool, some fixtures, machinery, outdoor advertising signs, refrigeration equipment, and other equipment you use in the business. - CRA has special rules for reporting the disposition of the asset and claiming the remaining capital cost allowance if you sell it before fully writing it off.
+- Class 8, which allows for 20% CCA includes furniture, appliances, and tools costing \$500 or more per tool, some fixtures, machinery, radio and radar equipment, and other equipment you use in the business. - CRA has special rules for reporting the disposition of the asset and claiming the remaining capital cost allowance if you sell it before fully writing it off.